Md-Razu-Haolader/wp-post-view/README.md

 # WP Posts View Plugin

-It's a **_Wordpress Plugin_** that includes total view count on each post and provides `shortcode` for frontend functionality.
-And also shows the total post view in admin panel.
+It's a **_Wordpress Plugin_** that includes total view count on each post, provides `shortcode` for frontend functionality, shows the total post view column in admin panel and adds a widget to show latest posts in the dashboard.

 ## Shortcode